1975 Cricket World Cup: Background

 The first multilateral cricket competition at international level was the 1912 Triangular Tournament in England.
 This was played between the three test nations at the time – England, Australia and South Africa.
 The concept was later dropped because of inclement weather and a lack of public interest.
 The first one-day match to occur was in 1962 when four English county cricket teams filled in a gap to play in a limited overs knockout competition.
 It was won by Northamptonshire who defeated Leicestershire by five wickets.

 The limited-over format had been used in what sponsors marketed as a 'World Cricket Cup' in England in 1966 and 1967, contested between England, a Rest of the World XI, and a touring team (the West Indies in 1966 and Pakistan in 1967).
 The marketing of the event was clearly influenced by the hosting of the 1966 FIFA World Cup in the same country.
 The 1966 'World Cricket Cup' was won by England, that in 1967 by the Rest of the World.
 A report in the Cricketer implied that the last such match in this "Triangular Tournament", between Pakistan and the Rest of the World was neither well-attended nor taken entirely seriously: "It was a pity that a larger crowd was not present ...
 Sobers took the Cup and the World Xl took the gold medals.
 They must have enjoyed their holiday".

-It was not until 1971 that the first official One Day International took place at the Melbourne Cricket Ground (MCG) as a replacement for the third test of the 1970–71 Ashes series between Australia and England.
+It was not until 1971 that the first official One Day International (ODI) took place at the Melbourne Cricket Ground (MCG) as a replacement for the third test of the 1970–71 Ashes series between Australia and England.
 This was due to a deluge of rain that had affected the match for the first three days of the test.
 The match was a forty over match with each over being eight deliveries.
 After England made 190 from 39.4 overs, Australia chased the target at a steady rate to secure the match with 42 balls remaining.
 Two years later at Lord's during the 1973 Women's Cricket World Cup, plans were made for a men's tournament to take place in 1975.
 The tournament was planned to involve all the Test nations at the time in two group stages with the top two in each group qualifying for the knockout stage with the final at Lord's.